BOARD OF EDUCATION BIOS

 Mr. Ivey owns and operates his own law firm in Aurora and has done so for over 11 years.
 Prior to starting his law firm, he worked for a local civil defense firm and proudly served as a Deputy State Public Defender out of the Denver Trial Office.

-Mr. Ivey currently serves as the APS Board President.
+Mr. Ivey currently serves as the APS Board Treasurer.
 He is also a member of the National Parent Teacher Association (PTA) Board of Directors, serves as Vice President of Advocacy, Officer to the Board, and Chair of the Legislative Committee.
 Prior to being elected to the APS Board, he was the Chair of the Community Housing and Development Committee for the City of Aurora and Chair of the Minoru Yasui Volunteer Award Committee.
 Prior to these positions, Mr. Ivey has served as Chair of the Bylaw and Policy Committee and Chair of the Membership Committee for the National PTA.
 He has also served on the Board of the Colorado Criminal Defense Bar-- where he is a Life Member-- Board of Directors for the Colorado PTA-- where he is also a Life Member-- the Colorado Lawyers for the Arts Board, and the Board for the Colorado Juvenile Defender Center.

 Mr. Ivey was born and raised in South Bend, Indiana, where he graduated from Clay High School, and went on to attend and graduate from Indiana University, Bloomington, with a major in Criminal Justice and minor in History.
 Upon graduation from Indiana University, he immediately moved to Tulsa, Oklahoma, to attend Law School at the University of Tulsa, College of Law, where he graduated with a Doctor of Jurisprudence.
 Mr. Ivey is a professional musician and a fanatic Pittsburgh Steelers Fan!